-Advising in the Placement, Advising, and Scheduling System (PASS) program; similar programs, supplemented with testing and individual advising, exist at each Regional Campus.
+Advising in the Destination Kent State: Advising and Registration (DKSAR) program; similar programs, supplemented with testing and individual advising, exist at each Regional Campus.
 Freshmen and transfer students with less than 25 credit hours are advised by the instructor of their University Orientation course on the Kent Campus.
 In the Regional Campus system, first-semester freshmen are typically advised by professional staff, program directors, or faculty members.

 After their freshmen year, Kent Campus students are advised in the department or college of their major.
 Once Regional Campus students transfer to the Kent Campus or reach junior status, advising for baccalaureate programs becomes the responsibility of the department and college.